xqzr2000/Vibe_Coded_ADHD_Game_Room/README.md

 # Vibe_Coded_ADHD_Game_Room

 A small multi-agent chat room to **screen** for ADHD and recommend therapeutic games like **EndeavorOTC (for adults 18+)**.
 Inspired by [OpenClaw](https://github.com/openclaw/openclaw)'s single-operator gateway, agents, and workspace-files architecture, this project is built as a single, lightweight Node.js app designed to **run on GitHub Codespaces in just one click**.
+(And now it's Android App ready. )

 > **Important framing:** this is a screening and education tool, **not** a diagnostic or prescribing system.
 No AI can diagnose ADHD; The agent, Dr. Maple's prompt explicitly keeps it to screening-style conversation and always points to licensed clinicians for evaluation.
 Note also that **EndeavorRx (ages 8–17) is prescription-only**; the app can refer to it, but a real prescriber has to be involved. **EndeavorOTC (adults 18+)** is available over the counter.